openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 * Supported metadata parameters:
   * supportedInputs=`<inputs>`
     * each input formatted as `<inputValue>=<inputName1>:...` (e.g. `supportedInputs="HDMI1=Cable:Comcast,HDMI2=Kodi"`)
-    * requires at least two inputs to be specified
+    * requires at least two inputs to be specified with a maximum of 150
     * input value used as name if not provided (e.g. `supportedInputs="HDMI1,DVD"` <=> `supportedInputs="HDMI1=HDMI1,DVD=DVD`)
     * defaults to item state description options `supportedInputs="value1=label1,..."`, if defined, otherwise no supported inputs
   * language=`<code>`